Soartex/Texture-Patcher-v1/README.md

 * * *

+I forked the original Patcher because I prefer a gradle based build and want to modify some stuff based on my personal preferences.

 To use this project, just clone the repository and run (make sure you have at least a gradle wrapper installed)

 ```